 - Riding a County or Regional Bus

 Scroll down for more information on each of these options.

 Walk!
 The college campus and town is a “very walkable” community (Walkscore.com rates New Paltz as “very walkable” with a walk score of 91 out of 100).

 Skateboard!
 “It’s the easiest way to travel across campus.”

 Bike!
-Rent a road bike by the semester or a mountain bike by the day at the Athletics and Wellness Center.
+Rent a road bike by the semester at the Athletics and Wellness Center.
 Support the local economy by purchasing a new bike at one of the town’s two independently owned bike shops, The Bicycle Depot and The Bicycle Rack.
 Click here to review the campus’ bike policy.

 Rent a Zip Car!
 Rent a Zip Car by the day.
 Open to students, faculty and staff.
 The two zip cars are stationed at the Route 32 parking lot, ready for you to rent.